 We use an investment grading system, which grades each debt investment on a scale of 1 to 5 to characterize and monitor our expected level of risk on the debt investments in our portfolio with 1 being the highest quality.
-The following table shows the distribution of our outstanding debt investments on the 1 to 5 investment grading scale at fair value as of December 31, 2023 and 2022, respectively:
+The following table shows the distribution of our outstanding debt investments on the 1 to 5 investment grading scale at fair value as of December 31, 2024 and 2023, respectively:

-(in thousands) nds) December 31, 2023 December 31, 2022
+(in thousands) December 31, 2024 December 31, 2023

 Investment Grading Number of Companies Debt Investments at Fair Value Percentage of Total Portfolio Number of Companies Debt Investments at Fair Value Percentage of Total Portfolio

-1 20 \$ 626,770 20.5 % 20 \$ 549,135 19.6 %
+1 19 \$ 654,489 18.7 % 20 \$ 626,770 20.5 %

-2 52 1,286,195 42.1 % 55 1,171,632 41.9 %
+2 53 1,649,906 47.2 % 52 1,286,195 42.1 %

-3 47 1,040,629 34.0 % 40 1,015,199 36.3 %
+3 39 1,012,603 29.0 % 47 1,040,629 34.0 %

-4 5 103,705 3.4 % 4 57,807 2.1 %
+4 6 159,372 4.6 % 5 103,705 3.4 %

-5 1 0.0 % 1 1,671 0.1 %
+5 1 18,231 0.5 % 1 0.0 %

-125 \$ 3,057,299 100.0 % 120 \$ 2,795,444 100.0 %
+118 \$ 3,494,601 100.0 % 125 \$ 3,057,299 100.0 %

-As of December 31, 2023, our debt investments had a weighted average investment grading of 2.24 on a cost basis, as compared to 2.23 as of December 31, 2022.
+As of December 31, 2024 and December 31, 2023, our debt investments had a weighted average investment grading of 2.26 and 2.24 on a cost basis, respectively.
 Changes in a portfolio company's investment grading may be a result of changes in portfolio company's performance and/or timing of expected liquidity events.
-For instance, we may downgrade a portfolio company if it is not meeting our financing criteria or are underperforming relative to their respective business plans.
+For instance, we may downgrade a portfolio company if it is not meeting our financing criteria or are underperforming relative to its respective business plan.
 We may also downgrade a portfolio company as it approaches a point in time when it will require additional equity capital to continue operations.
 Conversely, we may upgrade a portfolio company's investment grading when it is exceeding our financial performance expectations and/or is expected to mature/repay in full due to a liquidity event.
 The overall downgrade of the portfolio's weighted average investment grading is reflective of the impact of the current macroeconomic environment.

-As macroeconomic events evolve and cause disruption in the capital markets and to businesses, we are continuing to monitor and work with the management teams and stakeholders of our portfolio companies to navigate the significant market, operational, and economic challenges created by these events.
+If macroeconomic events evolve and cause disruption in the capital markets and to businesses, we monitor and work with the management teams and stakeholders of our portfolio companies to navigate any significant market, operational, and economic challenges created by these events.
 This includes remaining proactive in our assessments of credit performance to manage potential risks across our investment portfolio.

-Non-accrual Investments
+Performing and Non-accrual Investments

-The following table shows the amortized cost of our performing and non-accrual investments as of December 31, 2023 and December 31, 2022:
+The following table shows the amortized cost of our performing and non-accrual investments as of December 31, 2024 and December 31, 2023: